jfxueX/Go/books/local/GoNotebook.md

     Hello World

 The most obvious thing about this code is the heavy use of **function literals**, giving it a clean compositional feel.
 This is an aesthetic I picked up working with Ruby and which I always missed when dipping back into C or other low-level languages, so expect to variations on this style in later chapters.

 **Connect()** is the client version of **Serve()**, abstracting away the details of contacting a UDP server, and the meat of our program’s interaction is a simple **Read()** of an encrypted message from the server which is then decrypted using **rsa.DecryptOAEP()** and displayed.
 Before our code initiates the connection though we need it to load an RSA key-pair so we can transmit our public key to the server.
 We do this in **LoadPrivateKey()** which uses **ioutil.ReadFile()** to load a pem-encoded file into memory and ensure it contains a private key before invoking a function passed to it as a parameter.
 In this case the passed function sets up the connection, sends the public key to the server and then invokes the function passed to **Connect()** in **SendKey()**.

 To keep **SendKey()** as generic as possible it takes a parameterless function which is basically just a closure into the caller’s environment.
 In the case of **Connect()** the closure we pass to **SendKey()** binds to the **server** and **private_key** variables.

 ## Error Handling

 The examples in this chapter are for the most part designed to follow the *happy* path as our interest is in seeing some simple **Go** code that we can later build upon.
 The one obvious exception was when we explored signal handling and used the presence of an error as an excuse to send a **SIGABRT** to terminate the server.
 However error-handling is a large part of most real-world programming - especially in a system level language.

 **Go** takes a typically pragmatic approach to error handling, the language specification defining the **error** type as a predeclared interface

     typeerrorinterface{Error()string}

 In the following example we’re going to rewrite our encrypted UDP server from example 1.56 so that start-up errors cause the server to terminate and signal an error to the shell whilst client errors will log an appropriate message for later analysis using the **log** package.
-The default behaviour of the **log** package is to write its output to **stderr** so it integrates well with traditional ***nix** tools and infrastructure.
+The default behaviour of the **log** package is to write its output to **stderr** so it integrates well with traditional <b>*nix</b> tools and infrastructure.

-Whilst our program is still trivial in purpose, we now have all the basic conveniences for running a scalable server and integrating it with third-party monitoring and logging tools at deployment.
+Whilst our program is still trivial in purpose, we now have all the basic conveniences for running a scalable server and integrating it with third-party

+monitoring and logging tools at deployment.
 Example 1.58

      1 packagemain 2  3 import( 4 "bytes" 5 "crypto/rand" 6 "crypto/rsa" 7 "crypto/sha1" 8 "encoding/gob" 9 "log"10 ."net"11 )12 13 varHELLO_WORLD=[]byte("Hello World")14 varRSA_LABEL=[]byte("served")15 16 funcmain(){17 Serve(":1025",func(connection*UDPConn,c*UDPAddr,packet*bytes.Buffer)(nint){18 vareerror19 varkeyrsa.PublicKey20 varresponse[]byte21 22 ife=gob.NewDecoder(packet).Decode(&key);e!=nil{23 log.Println("unable to decode wrapper:",c)24 }25 26 ifresponse,e=rsa.EncryptOAEP(sha1.New(),rand.Reader,&key,HELLO_WORLD,RSA_LA\
     27 BEL);e!=nil{28 log.Println("unable to encrypt server response")29 }30 31 ifn,e=connection.WriteToUDP(response,c);e!=nil{32 log.Println("unable to write response to client:",c)33 }34 return35 })36 }37 38 funcServe(addressstring,ffunc(*UDPConn,*UDPAddr,*bytes.Buffer)int){39 Launch(address,func(connection*UDPConn){40 for{41 buffer:=make([]byte,1024)42 ifn,client,e:=connection.ReadFromUDP(buffer);e==nil{43 gofunc(c*UDPAddr,b[]byte){44 ifn:=f(connection,c,bytes.NewBuffer(b));n!=0{45 log.Println(n,"bytes written to",c)46 }47 }(client,buffer[:n])48 }else{49 log.Println(address,e.Error())50 }51 }52 })53 }54 55 funcLaunch(addressstring,ffunc(*UDPConn)){56 vareerror57 vara*UDPAddr58 varserver*UDPConn59 60 ifa,e=ResolveUDPAddr("udp",address);e!=nil{61 log.Fatalln("unable to resolve UDP address:",e.Error())62 }63 64 ifserver,e=ListenUDP("udp",a);e!=nil{65 log.Fatalln("can't open socket for listening:",e.Error())66 }67 68 f(server)69 }